maundergit/csv_tools/csv_utility/csv_utility_help.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit --get_range_of_time COLUMN[:format]:unit
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit --get_range_of_time COLUMN[:datetime_format]:unit
-                        range of time of column, available unit:H,M,S --timestamp COLUMN_1:COLUMN_0
+                        range of time of column, available unit:H,M,S if you use comma or colon in expression, those must be escaped with back-slash --sort_datetime COLUMN_NAME:datetime_format
+                        sort datetime, format of
+                        definition=column_name[:datetime_format].default
+                        datetime_format='%Y-%m-%d %H:%M:%S'. if you use comma
+                        or colon in expression, those must be escaped with back-slash
+  --timestamp COLUMN_1:COLUMN_0
                         convert date time column(COLUMN_0) into
                         timestamp(COLUMN_1)
   --add_time_column COLUMN:start:freq
                         add new column of time series --reformat COLUMN:in_format[:out_format]
-                        change format of datetime of column --gap COLUMN=definition[,COLUMN=definition...]
+                        change format of datetime of column if you use comma or colon in expression, those must be escaped with back-slash
+  --gap COLUMN=definition[,COLUMN=definition...]
-                        group by value gap:format of definitoin is 'group_column_name=col_name:gap'. if you use comma or
+                        group by value gap, format of definitoin is 'group_column_name=col_name:gap'. if you use comma or
                         colon in expression, those must be escaped with back- slash
   --time_gap COLUMN=definition[,COLUMN=definition...]
-                        group by time gap[seconds] :format of definitoin is 'group_column_name=col_name:format:gap'. if you use
+                        group by time gap[seconds],format of definitoin is 'group_column_name=col_name:datetime_format:gap'.unit
+                        of 'gap' is second. if you use comma or colon in expression, those must be escaped with back-slash --calculate_time_diff COLUMN=definition
+                        calculate difference[seconds] of datetime
+                        column,format of definitoin is
+                        'column_name=col_name[:datetime_format[:step]]'.format
+                        is datetime format, default='%Y-%m-%d %H:%M:%S'.
+                        'step' is integer value, default=1. if you use comma or colon in expression, those must be escaped with back-slash --calculate_elapsed_time COLUMN:definition
+                        calculate elapsed time[seconds] of datetime
+                        column,format of definitoin is 'column_name=col_name[:
+                        datetime_format[:origin]]'.format is datetime format,
+                        default='%Y-%m-%d %H:%M:%S'. 'origin' is datetime
-                        comma or colon in expression, those must be escaped with back-slash --change_timefreq COLUMN=definition[,COLUMN=definition...]
+                        which format is '%Y-%m-%d %H:%M:%S'.if 'origin' was omitted, value at first row will be used as origin. if you use comma or colon in expression, those must be escaped with back-slash --change_timefreq COLUMN=definition[,COLUMN=definition...]
-                        change datetime frequeny unit:format of definitoin is 'new_column_name=old_col_name:format:method:frequency'
+                        change datetime frequeny unit:format of definitoin is 'new_column_name=old_col_name:datetime_format:method:f
-                        . if you use comma or colon in expression, those must be escaped with back-slash --resample COLUMN[:time_format]:freq:COLUMN[,COLUMN...]
+                        requency'. if you use comma or colon in expression, those must be escaped with back-slash --resample COLUMN[:time_format]:freq:COLUMN_TO_RESAMPLE[,COLUMN...]
-                        aggregating values of column resampled by time frequency, using function is defined by '-- resample_function' --resample_function {count,sum,min,max,mean,std}
+                        aggregating values of column resampled by time frequency, using function is defined by '-- resample_function' --resample_function {nearest,count,sum,min,max,mean,std,linear,quadratic,cubic,spline,barycentric,polynomial,krogh,piecewise_polynomial,pchip,akima,cubicspline}
-                        aggregation function for '--resample', default=mean --select COLUMN[:time_format]:start_time,end_time
+                        aggregation function for '--resample', default=mean --select_hours COLUMN[:time_format]:start_time,end_time
-                        select time range, ex: 14:00-18:00 for every days.
+                        select hours range, ex: 14:00-18:00 for every days.
                         'start_time' and 'end_time' have the
                         format:%H:%M,%H:%M:%S
+  --select_datetime COLUMN[:time_format]:start_time,end_time
+                        select datetime range, 'start_time' and 'end_time'
-  --output FILE         path of output csv file, default=stdout
+                        have the same format as target column --output FILE         path of output csv file, default=stdout

 remark: